junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

 Lucifer wanders into the library, following Sam like a dog on a leash.
 His head lowered, his look sheepish.
 The delusion of obedience can almost fool anyone who doesn't know him.
-But the hunters and the angel in the room know better than be deceived.
+But the hunters and the angel in the room know better than to be deceived.

 He opens his mouth, stretching his tongue, but no sound comes out.
 That "shut up" command is such a charm, they should have that always on default setting.

 "Okay, where are we?"
 Dean takes a step toward the Devil, just so he could stand right in front of Cas.
 "Right, got a bit catch-up to do."

 They tell the Devil the Angel Black Death and the crisis in Heaven, the falling souls into the Vail, and that they need Lucifer with his brightest light.
+Dean does most of the talking, but he lets Cas fill in the details.

-"You may talk now," Sam commands.
+"You may speak now," Sam commands.

 Lucifer exercises his mouth exaggeratedly.
 "Guys, I'm so glad to be your first choice here."
 He smiles, almost as if genuinely.
 He looks them from one to another, eyes lingering on Cas for an extra moment, then turns back to Dean.
 "Guys, I would love to help, I really do."